Interventional radiology: Varicocele

 A varicocele is defined as an enlargement of the veins within the scrotum, most commonly occurring on the left side due to anatomical reasons.
 When this happens, blood can stagnate within these dilated veins and cause temperature fluctuations within the testicle itself.
 The exact cause to this condition remains unknown and an ill-favored sequela can be male infertility.

 The mainstay of treatment for this condition within the field of interventional radiology is varicocele embolization.
 An embolization, within the context of this procedure, results in the interruption of venous blood flow.
 The interruption of blood flow abates venous dilation of blood that can lead to impaired testicular temperature regulation and theoretically improve infertility.
-The physician accesses the dilated scrotal veins with a small catheter via a vein in the groin and embolize the varicocele.
+The physician accesses the dilated scrotal veins with a small catheter via a vein in the groin and embolizes the varicocele.
 Patients often tolerate this procedure well and are able to return home the same day.

 Neurological intervention

 Acute ischemic stroke

 About 87% of all strokes are ischemic strokes, in which blood flow to the brain is blocked.
 A clot-busting medication such as tissue plasminogen activator (t-PA) can be used in a controlled hospital setting to dissolve the clot and help restore blood flow to the damaged area of the brain.
 Certain patients with an acute ischemic stroke may be candidates for endovascular therapy.
 Endovascular therapy is a procedure performed by neurointerventionalists to remove or dissolve the thrombus (clot) and restore blood flow to parts of the brain.
 Using a catheter that is directed through the blood vessels in the arm or leg up to the brain, the interventionalist can remove the thrombus or deliver drugs to dissolve the thrombus.
 These procedures are referred to as mechanical thrombectomy or thrombolysis, and several factors are considered before the procedure is completed.

-People who may be eligible for endovascular treatment have a large vessel occlusion, which means the thrombus is in an artery that is large enough to reach and there are no contraindications such as, a hemorrhagic stroke (bleeding in the brain), greater than six hours since onset of symptoms, or greater than 24 hours in special cases.
+People who may be eligible for endovascular treatment have a large vessel occlusion, which means the thrombus is in an artery that is large enough to reach and there are no contraindications such as a hemorrhagic stroke (bleeding in the brain), elapsed time of greater than six hours since onset of symptoms, or greater than 24 hours in special cases.
 Hospitals with comprehensive stroke centers are equipped to treat patients with endovascular care.

 Long-term care after an ischemic stroke is focused on rehabilitation and preventing future blood clots using anticoagulant therapy.
 Patients work with specialists from fields such as physical therapy, occupational therapy, and speech therapy to complete recovery.